parisepigenetics/RASflow_EDC/README.md

 ### Folder locked

 When snakemake is working on a folder, this folder is locked so that you can't start another DAG and create a big mess.
-If you cancel the main job, snakemake won't be able to unlock the folder and next time you run `Workflow.sh`, you will get the following error:
+If you cancel the main job, snakemake won't be able to unlock the folder and next time you run `Workflow_<cluster>.sh`, you will get the following error:

 ```
 Error: Directory cannot be locked.
 Please make sure that no other Snakemake process is trying to create the same files in the following directory: